Getting Started with Score Judge

 Judge is confused

-This happens.
-Have clear written instructions ready, with screenshots of the scoring interface.
+Have written instructions ready with screenshots of the scoring interface.
 Keep someone available during the event to field questions.

 Next Steps